lingsin5234/MyTutorials/markdowns/temperature_layer_on_map.md

 ### Heatmap
 Despite the well-known term of "heatmap" referring to the temperatures differing in colours layered on top of a map, in the graphical sense, the term refers to mapping density.
 For example, when mapping population on the map, the clustered (higher density) areas will be "hotter", and the more sparse areas "cooler".

-Thus, using the heatmap method does not achieve what we want to do with temperatures, because it does not take the face value of the temperature in to consideration.
+Thus, using the heatmap method does not achieve what we want to do with temperatures, because it does not take the face value of the temperature into consideration.
 Rather, it only visualizes the clustering of the weather stations as shown circled in green below.

 ![image](/static/img/markdowns/heatmap_method.JPG)

 ------

 ### Fill-Color
 Using vector tiles with color fills may be able to achieve this.
-Assigning an specific area size in some sort of circle or polygon, then providing the temperature, this will be a map of tiles and different colors.
+Assigning a specific area size in some sort of circle or polygon, then providing the temperature, this will be a map of tiles and different colors.
 A well-known example of this method is the US electoral map, where it shows the lead for the two parties, stronger color meaning that party leads that electoral by a wider margin.

 This leaves a lot of open space where either:

 *  temperature needs to be assigned to the open space tile, OR
 *  closest weather station tile needs to be extended to include that tile as well.